awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Your app has reached a CloudFront limit<a name="cloudfront-distribution-limit"></a>

 [CloudFront service quotas](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html) limit your AWS account to 25 distributions with attached Lambda@Edge functions\.
 If you exceed this quota, you can either delete any unused CloudFront distributions from your account or request a quota increase\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

-### Access control isn't available for your app<a name="access-control-unsupported"></a>

-Currently, Amplify doesn't support access control for Next\.js apps that use SSR\.
-If you are working with an SSR app in the Amplify console, **Access control** isn't available in the **App settings** menu in the navigation pane\.

 ### Environment variables are not carried through to Lambda functions<a name="ssr-environment-variable-support"></a>